Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <h2>Credits</h2>
 <p>The original code for the custom scrollbars belongs to <b>Arty2</b>, and you can find it <a href="https://gist.github.com/Arty2/fdf19aea2c601032410516f059d58eb1">here</a>.
 <p>The original code for the multirow tabs was written by <b>Andreicristianpetcu</b>, and you can find it <a href="https://discourse.mozilla.org/t/tabs-in-two-or-more-rows-like-tabmixpro-in-quantum/21657/2">here</a>, or for just the code, <a href="https://github.com/andreicristianpetcu/UserChrome-Tweaks/blob/09fa38a304af88b685f4086bc8ea9997dd7db0fd/tabs/multi_row_tabs_firefox_v57.css">here</a>.
+<p>Thanks to <b>BelladonnavGF</b> noting some issues with the theme, and for the addition of the url font and and tabs below url bar suggestions.</p>